 - You should also check whether there has been any work on a community plan in your local area, as a useful source of information.
 Please check the Community Planning pages of the website for further details.

 We can give some support and advice to communities wishing to develop a neighbourhood plan.
-Free advice and guidance is also available through Locality http://locality.org.uk/.
+Free advice and guidance is also available through Locality.

-The Government has also prepared guidance and a set of formal regulations that can be viewed on the GOV.UK website.
+The Government has also prepared guidance and a set of formal regulation on neighbourhood planning.

 Where there is a Parish or Town Council, they are responsible for taking the lead in the preparation of a Neighbourhood Plan.
 In areas without a Parish or Town Council, a group of at least 21 people must be formed and apply to the Local Planning Authority, Basingstoke and Deane Borough Council (BDBC) to be designated as a Neighbourhood Forum.